Ant-Man (film): Cast

 A former S.H.I.E.L.D. agent, entomologist, and physicist who became the original Ant-Man in 1963 after discovering the subatomic particles that make the transformation possible.
 He later mentors Lang to take over the role.
 Douglas compared his decision to join a superhero film to his role in Behind the Candelabra (2013), saying, "Sometimes—like [when] they didn't see you for Liberace—you've got to shake them up a little bit and have some fun."
 Describing Pym, Douglas said, "He's sort of a Northern California, formal guy.
 He's lost control of his company.
 He lives in sort of a time warp.
 He was always a bit of a tinkerer.
 He's got a lab, plus a lot of other stuff, in his basement that we find out about.
 He's certainly bitter about what happened with his company and deeply scared of what the future might hold—because he himself, after having gotten small so many times, it's difficult.
 He looks and tries to find a guy that he can work with and has the right characteristics, which is [Scott]."
 Douglas indicated that he would not be wearing the Ant-Man suit.

 Additionally, John Slattery and Hayley Atwell reprise their roles as Howard Stark and Peggy Carter, respectively, from previous MCU media.
 Slattery stated that his involvement in Ant-Man was "not that much more" than his participation in Iron Man 2 (2010), while Atwell described her appearance as being "more of a cameo".
 Gregg Turkington appears as Dale, the manager of a Baskin-Robbins store; and Martin Donovan plays Mitchell Carson, a former member of S.H.I.E.L.D. who works for Hydra and looks to purchase the Yellowjacket technology.
 YouTuber Anna Akana portrays a writer in Luis's story at the end of the film.
 Garrett Morris, who portrayed Ant-Man in a Saturday Night Live sketch in the 70s, appears as a taxi driver.
 Ant-Man co-creator Stan Lee makes a cameo appearance in the film as a bartender.
 Chris Evans and Sebastian Stan make uncredited appearances during the post-credits scene as Steve Rogers and Bucky Barnes, respectively.
-Hayley Lovitt makes a nonspeaking cameo as Janet van Dyne / Wasp.
+Hayley Lovitt makes a nonspeaking cameo as a younger Janet van Dyne / Wasp in a flashback.
 Lovitt was cast for her "saucer-like, Michelle Pfeiffer eyes", since Pfeiffer was Reed's dream casting for Wasp; Pfeiffer would later be cast as the character for the sequel Ant-Man and the Wasp (2018).
 Tom Kenny provides the voice of a toy rabbit that Scott gives to Cassie.
 Comedian Tom Scharpling portrayed someone selling a lottery ticket to Lang, in a scene that was cut from the theatrical release.